NEW RESEARCH PROJECT AT THE UNIVERSITY OF ADELAIDE: “Genetic therapy – a battle against PCDH19–Clustering Epilepsy”

 - Promote communication among the families involved

 - Raise public awareness by spreading information on the disease

-Patients are young or very young little girls and the discovery of an appropriate therapy could change the course of their existence.
+Patients are young or very young children and the discovery of an appropriate therapy could change the course of their existence.
 Promote knowledge of the mutation of the gene PCDH19, raise awareness and raise funds for research support is, at present, the only practical help we can offer to our children and any babies born with the condition in the future.

 PCDH19 gene encodes a protein, prothocaderin 19 which is part of a family of molecules supporting the communication of the central nervous system cells.

 In case of mutation, prothocaderin 19 may be malformed, reduced in its functions or not produced at all.
 The abnormal expression of protocadherin 19 causes the occurrence of seizures beginning in the early years of life, they are mostly focal clustered seizures and mostly associated with fever.
 This form of epilepsy is almost always drug-resistant.

 Most of the times epilepsy is associated with a cognitive impairment of varying nature, and behavioral or relational disorders with autistic traits.